apiel/zicBox/NOTE.md

 # Pixel basic working one

+- TODO show when there is multiple page

 - TODO make another filder that morph between lpf and hpf but only using one filter.
 So we coud put highboot one first page...

 - TODO synth with multiple swappable engines